flindersuni/DeepThoughtHPC-docs/docs/source/Storage/storageusage.rst

 | /RDrive             |  Head Nodes              | Variable, Size of R-Drive Allocation|
 +---------------------+--------------------------+-------------------------------------+

 .. attention:: /The r_drive/ location is NOT the University R:\\ Drive.
-It is a remnany from eRSA that is being phased out to the University R:\\ Drive.
+It is a remnant from eRSA that is being phased out to the University R:\\ Drive.

 The /r_drive/ locations are data mount points from the now defunct eRSA Project and are slowly being phased out.
 Any point under /r_drive/ will *auto mount on access*.
 Just attempt to touch or change to the correct directory under the /r_drive/ path and the HPC will handle this automatically for you.
 Until you do this, the directory **will be invisible**.